Options for transcribing your data in NVivo

 1. Let TranscribeMe do the hard work for you

-The latest update to NVivo for Windows (Service Pack 5) gives you the option to have your media files professionally transcribed using TranscribeMe - a competitively priced, integrated transcription service.
+NVivo 11 for Windows gives you the option to have your media files professionally transcribed using TranscribeMe - a competitively priced, integrated transcription service.

-While working away in NVivo, you can open the source you want transcribed (or select multiple sources in List View) and click the Purchase Transcript option:
+While working in NVivo, you can open the source you want transcribed and click the Purchase Transcript option:

 You'll be prompted to sign-up for a TranscribeMe account - then you can upload the media (securely) and sit back while others do the work for you.